EdgyGuy19/IMAGI/README.md

 - Clone student repositories and solution repositories from GitHub
 - Compile and test student Java assignments using JUnit/Hamcrest
-- Grade assignments using OpenAI or Google Gemini via a Python FastAPI service
+- Give feedback to assignments using OpenAI or Google Gemini via a Python FastAPI service
 - Post feedback to GitHub issues automatically
 - Print test results and AI-generated feedback in the terminal

 ## Installation

-There are two methods to install AI-Grader:
+There are two methods to install IMAGI:
 1. **Automated Installation** (recommended): A single script that detects your OS, installs dependencies, and configures everything
 2. **Manual Installation**: Step-by-step instructions if you need more control over the installation process